-Summary timetable Date Comments Launch Date Tuesday 11 October 2011 Deadline for request for clarifications from the FCH JU Thursday 10 November 2011 Last date on which the FCH JU issues clarifications Thursday 17 November 2011 25 November 2011 Erratum: as there was an inconsistency with the invitation to tender, the deadline is extended to 25 November 2011
+Summary timetable Date Comments Launch Date Tuesday 11 October 2011 Deadline for request for Thursday 10 November 2011 clarifications from the FCH JU Last date on which the FCH JU Thursday 17 November 2011 issues clarifications Deadline for submission Tenders of Friday 2 December 2011 tenders delivered by hand shall be submitted not later than 16:00h Brussels Time

-&lt;sup>3 This information does not constitute a commitment on the part of the FCH JU and cannot give rise to any right or legitimate expectation by the tenderers.
+This information does not constitute a commitment on the part of the FCH JU and cannot give rise to any right or legitimate expectation by the tenderers.

-Deadline for submission of tenders Friday 2 December 2011 Tenders delivered by hand shall be submitted not later than 16:00h Brussels Time Public Opening of tenders received Friday 09 08 December 2011 14:00.
-Erratum: as there was an inconsistency with the invitation to tender, the correct date is 8 December 2011 Completion date for evaluation of tenders January 2011 Estimate Signature of contracts End of January or February 2011 Estimate
+Public Opening of tenders received Friday 09 December 2011 14:00.
+White Atrium Building Avenue de la Toison d'Or 56 1060 Brussels Completion date for evaluation of tenders January 2011 Estimate Signature of contracts End of January or February 2011 Estimate